Abhinav163/GoQuant-Assignment/README.md

 ### Bonus Features Implemented

 - **Latency Heatmap**: An overlay on the globe visualizes global latency hotspots based on live probe data.
+- **Network Topology Visualization**: A toggleable layer to show the interconnectivity (mesh) between all visible crypto exchanges.
+- **Animated Data Flow Visualization**: A toggleable layer that simulates trading volume with animated rings pulsing from exchange locations.
 - **Dark/Light Theme Toggle**: Fully implemented.
 - **Export Functionality**: Implemented for historical data.